confluentinc/confluent-kafka-dotnet/README.md

 available via the `Error` and `ConsumeResult` fields.

+### 3rd Party

+There are numerous libraries that expand on the capabilities provided by Confluent.Kafka, or use Confluent.Kafka to integrate with Kafka.
+For more information, refer to the [3rd Party Libraries](3RD_PARTY.md) page.

 ### Confluent Cloud

 The [Confluent Cloud example](examples/ConfluentCloud) demonstrates how to configure the .NET client for use with